TheInfiniteKind/moneydance_open/python_scripts/toolbox/toolbox_readme.txt

     - Toggle other known DEBUG settings on (extra messages in Console)
     - Toggle all internal Moneydance DEBUG settings ON/OFF (same as viewing console)
     - Extract a (single) file from within LocalStorage.
 Decrypts a LocalStorage file to TMP dir for viewing (file self destructs after MD restart)
+    - Decrypt entire dataset.
+Decrypts entire dataset to a folder of your choosing...
     - Peek at an encrypted file located in your Sync Folder....
 Decrypts a Sync (e.g. Dropbox) file and shows it to you...
     - Shrink Dataset.
 This function deletes MD's log files of all prior changes (not needed)..
 Typically these are .txn, .mdtxn files...
     - Import (a single) File back into LocalStorage.
 Encrypts a file of your choosing and puts it into LocalStorage/safe/TMP...